 Invoicing plays a fundamental role in the success of any business, simply because it impacts the cash flow.
 It’s usually the final stage between delivery and payment of a service or good.
 Unfortunately, many people don’t give this process the attention it deserves, and in the end, they experience delayed payments.

 This problem cuts across all small and medium enterprises (SMEs).
 In fact, statistics suggest that more than three-quarters of all SMEs are impacted by late payments in one way or another.
 The most surprising part is that some of these delays can extend up to a year, which ends up dragging the growth of these businesses.
 Of course, some of the cases can be attributed to the client’s poor financial planning or an ethical crisis on their part, so to speak.
 (1)

 However, a good percentage of these late payments are due to poor and ineffective invoicing strategies adapted by small businesses.
-If you’re facing this issue, then you might want to try some of the invoicing best practices in this article.
+If you’re facing this issue, and want to get more paid invoices on time, then you might want to try some of the invoicing best practices in this article.
 Read on and make the necessary changes immediately!